K+S Aktiengesellschaft (ETR:SDF) PT Set at €26.00 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €26.00 ($27.96) price target on K+S Aktiengesellschaft (ETR:SDF – Get Rating) in a report published on Wednesday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €26.00 ($27.96) price target on K+S Aktiengesellschaft (ETR:SDF – Get Rating) in a report issued on Tuesday, Borsen Zeitung reports.

 K+S Aktiengesellschaft, together with its subsidiaries, operates as a supplier of mineral products for the agricultural, industrial, consumer, and community segments worldwide.
 It operates through Agriculture, and Industry+ segments.
 The Agriculture segment offers potassium chloride for important crops, such as cereals, corn, rice, and soybeans; and fertilizer specialties that are used for crops for magnesium and sulfur, including rapeseed or potatoes, as well as for chloride-sensitive crops consisting of citrus fruits, grapes, or vegetables.